AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-edit-ad-schedule.md

 1. In the bulk actions toolbar, click **[!UICONTROL ...]** > **[!UICONTROL Download Custom Ad Schedule Sheet]**.

-1. When the file is available, click **[!UICONTROL Download]** in the notification at the top of the browser page to download a worksheet file (in XLSX format) according to your browser's normal procedure..
+1. When the file is available, click **[!UICONTROL Download]** in the notification at the top of the browser page to download a worksheet file (in XLSX format) according to your browser's normal procedure.

    ![Download Ready notification](/help/dsp/assets/download-ready.png "Download Ready notification")

-1. Open the downloaded file and edit the flight dates as needed.
+1. Open the downloaded file, edit the flight information as needed, and save the updated file:

+   * To add a flight, specify the flight dates for each ad row to include in the flight using the **[!UICONTROL Flight N Start Date]** and **[!UICONTROL Flight N End Date]** columns.
+Use the format YYYY-MM-DD for each date.

+     For example, for ads in the first flight, enter values in the [!UICONTROL Flight 1 Start Date] and [!UICONTROL Flight 1 End Date] fields.
+If the ad rows aren't already included in the file, then enter the required ad information in new rows.

+     Any ads with empty flight date fields are treated as non-participating ads.

+   * To rotate the ads for a flight evenly, enter "**[!UICONTROL Even]**" in the relevant **[!UICONTROL Flight N Weight]** fields (such as [!UICONTROL Flight 1 Weight]).

+   * To rotate the ads for a flight unevenly, enter the relative weight by which to rotate each ad, as a percentage, in the relevant **[!UICONTROL Flight N Weight]** fields (such as [!UICONTROL Flight 1 Weight]).

+     The total weights for each flight must equal 100.

 1. Upload the edited ad schedule template:

    1. Select the check box next to each applicable placement.

    1. In the bulk actions toolbar, click **[!UICONTROL ...]** > **[!UICONTROL Upload Custom Ad Schedule Sheet]**, and specify the file to upload.

--->

 ## Edit the Ad Schedule for a Single Placement